“In wine there is wisdom, in beer there is strength and in water there is bacteria.”

-Pros: Easy to use; generally lighter than filters; tastes good; fast working; unlike chemicals, UV treatment is equally effective no matter what the temperature of the water; good option for Third World travel as an alternative to always buying bottled water whilst in towns.
+Pros: Easy to use; tastes good; fast working; unlike chemicals, UV treatment is equally effective no matter what the temperature of the water; good option for Third World travel as an alternative to always buying plastic water bottles whilst in towns.

 Cons: Doesn’t work well if the water is murky; not “on-trail” maintainable; battery life variable.